aKha1ifa/Mastermicro_Task/README.md

 - Get solution points of two single-variable equations.
 - User-Friendly Interface: Simple and intuitive interface for easy input and output.
-- The Info button displays the differentiated and integrated equations.